vuieee/BeginnerCProjects/README.md

-# Salary Calculator (C Program)
+# Year 1 C Projects (C Program)

-A simple program written in C for **Programming 1**.
+A simple collection of programs written in C for **Programming 1**.
-It calculates the salary based on the total hours worked and the rate per hour.

 ---

 ## Description

-This program asks the user to input:
-1. Total hours worked
-2. Rate per hour

-It then calculates the **salary** using the formula:
-Salary = Hours Worked × Rate Per Hour
+This is just a simple repository to keep all of my simple projects organized.

 More details: [Assignment Context](docs/assignment-context.md)